In this article Sneh Pandya takes a look at the strategies that will help you manage multiple applications at scale.

 codemagic.yaml for custom workflows, this feature-rich platform makes it possible for teams to ship mobile apps 50% faster.

-Codemagic’s business plan offers concurrent builds, unlimited build minutes, in-app support and a pool of external third-party integrations to supercharge your workflows, as well as priority feature requests to address the special needs of your business use case.
+Codemagic’s Professional plan offers concurrent builds, unlimited build minutes, in-app support and a pool of external third-party integrations to supercharge your workflows, as well as priority feature requests to address the special needs of your business use case.

 IBM Cloud Orchestrator